AURIN/pgFaas/README.md

 # pgFaas - PostGresql Functions As A Service

-Proof-of-concept of a FaaS on PostgreSQL.
+Proof-of-concept of a FaaS on PostgreSQLPostGIS.

 The project is composed of four different modules